Zamiell/stardew-valley/Min-Max_Guide.md

 ### Spring 6

-[old]

 * Water.
+* Craft and place a scarecrow.
 * Chop trees until 7:40 AM.
-* Empty inventory
+* Empty inventory + retrieve Fiberglass Rod.

-* Claim the reward for any outstanding quests from the journal.
-* Read all of the mail.
-* If you mined on Spring 5, make a furnace and smelt 5 Copper Bars (while doing other tasks).
-Keep the Copper Bars in your inventory.
-  * Save all remaining copper for more Furnaces.
-* Harvest any mixed seeds and make a note of how many you harvested.
-* Pause the game and:
-  * Calculate how much farming experience you currently have.
-    * Parnips give 8 XP each.
-  * Calculate how many Kale you would need to get farming level 6, which is 3300 total XP.
-    * Kale gives 17 XP each.
-    * e.g. (3300 - current XP) / 17
-    * We need level 6 farming in order to get the Quality Sprinkler recipe.
-(The route will not work otherwise.)
-  * Calculate how much gold you would need to buy that many Kale Seeds at 70g a seed.
-(It will be around 173 Kale Seeds for 12,110g.)
-* Start clearing + hoeing + watering enough squares for all your Kale.
-  * It is helpful to use the crop pattern for Quality Sprinklers, even though you have no Quality Sprinklers.
-That way you can transition easier later on.
-* At 8 AM, go into town from the Bus Stop.
+* Go into town from the Bus Stop.
 You will trigger the community center cutscene; **do not skip the cutscene**.
   * This is because if you skip the cutscene, you will be placed at the entrance to town.
 If you watch it, you will be placed next to the community center.
-* Go to the community center and touch the Golden Scroll square (to start the quest).
+* Go into the community center and touch the Golden Scroll square (to start the quest).
-* If you mined on Spring 5, go to Clint's, upgrade the Pickaxe and sell all gems.
-* Go to Pierre's:
-  * Sell low-quality Parsnips until you have enough money for the Kale Seeds.
-  * Buy the Kale Seeds.
+* Go to the mountain lake and fish until 1 AM.
+Fill your inventory with the most expensive items to sell.
-* Go home, fertilize + plant + water.
+* Go home.
-* Craft + place 3 Scarecrows.
-* (Don't sell anything to stay at 0 gold.)
-* Mine/fish until 2 AM, then pass out.
-(Depending on the day's luck.)
-  * If you mine, move the Furnace from the farm to the 0th floor.
-* At the end of the day, you should get:
-  * Foraging 1 --> 2
+* Out of your sellable items, ship however much will give you 5,000g for the Steel Pickaxe upgrade + however much gold to buy up to 25 gold ore.
+  * If you don't have enough, sell Chubs.
+(Remember, sell the lowest-quality ones first.)
+* It should be 2 AM immediately after selling.
+If not, cut down grass and pass out.

 ### Spring 7-11

+[old]

 * On Spring 7, check the Queen of Sauce for a recipie.
 * (Don't sell anything to stay at 0 gold.)